thegitrogmonster/Zamberger_thesis_AL2024/README.md

 The code is developed with functionalities from scikit-learn [[1]](#1), especially RandomSearchCV, GridSearchCV, as well as most statistical models.

 The application for active learning in this scenario will be based on the assumption that a sufficiantly well known model space exists.
-To represent a few examples of modelbuilding, a few sci-kit learn Regression Methods are tested, as well as XGBoost[[2]](#2).
+To represent a few examples of modelbuilding, some sci-kit learn Regression Methods are tested, as well as XGBoost[[2]](#2).

+For the active Learning some selection strategies are implemented, but could be extendend with another function definition in the al_lib/selection_criteria.py file.

 <!-- USAGE -->
 # Usage